Daniel-McG/Auto_HX/README.md

 # Auto_HX
 A webapp to get a rough estimate of a heat exchanger area from the output of Aspen Plus using Python and Flask

+Warning: This project is currently under development and is not functional

+Current Stage: Development

 TODO:
 1. Develop information flow diagram
 2. Write LMTD calc